fedbiomed/fedbiomed/README.md

 A full technical description is provided in **envs/vpn/README_tempo.md**

-The **./scripts/fedbiomed_vpn** script is provided to ease the deployment of a set of docker containers with VPN support.
+The **./scripts/fedbiomed_vpn** script is provided to ease the deployment of a set of docker container(s) with VPN support.
 The provided containers are:

 - fedbiomed/vpn-vpnserver: WireGuard server
 - fedbiomed/vpn-restful: HTTP REST communication server